-The enrollee may contact Aetna Better Health Premier Plan at 1-855-676-5772 (TTY: 711) for further assistance during the hearing process.
+The enrollee may contact Aetna Better Health of Michigan of Michigan at 1-855-676-5772 (TTY: 711) for further assistance during the hearing process.
 Information on how to request an PRIRA Review will be the Medicaid only Appeal Decision Letter.

-Aetna Better Health Premier Plan will devote the necessary staffing resources necessary to address enrollee appeals at the External Review level.
+Aetna Better Health of Michigan will devote the necessary staffing resources necessary to address enrollee appeals at the External Review level.